Magnetic White Dwarf - M Dwarf Binaries in Pre-mCV Phase as Special Population of Long-Period Radio Transients: Introduction

-In this work, we propose a model wherein a significant subset of LPTs originates from magnetic WD--MD binaries during their pre-polar evolutionary phase.
-Within this framework, these LPTs serve not only as novel phenomena but also as crucial probes of the astrophysical processes during this transitional stage.
+Within this framework, these LPTs serve not only as novel phenomena but also as crucial probes of the astrophysical processes during this stage.
 We develop a comprehensive physical model to account for the key observed properties of these LPTs, including their energy dissipation mechanisms, radiation processes, propagation effects, and the statistical distribution of the population.
 The paper is organized as follows.
 In Section~\ref{stage}, we first evaluate potential LPT generation scenarios throughout the evolution of a magnetic WD--MD binary, examining the accretion phase (Section~\ref{stage1}), the unipolar-inductor phase (Section~\ref{stage2}), and the magnetosphere-interaction phase (Section~\ref{stage3}).
 We then delve into the physics of the radiation process in Section~\ref{radiation}, where we discuss the geometry of the emission region (Section~\ref{beaming}), and analyze the loss-cone-driven maser (LCDM) mechanism as the most plausible emission process (Section~\ref{mechanism}).
 In Section~\ref{conversion}, we propose a model for Faraday conversion to explain the complex polarization evolution observed in LPTs.
-Subsequently, we predict the statistical properties of the LPT population arising from WD--MD binaries in Section~\ref{population}.
+Subsequently, we discuss the statistical properties of the LPT population arising from WD--MD binaries and the cooling issue of the magnetic WDs in Section~\ref{population}.
 Finally, the results are discussed and summarized in Section \ref{discussion}.